Grey550/alx-system_engineering-devops/0x00-shell_basics/README.md

-Displaying the contents list of the current directory
+Write a script that changes the working directory to the home directory